A History of Europe

 Carthage called Hannibal home in 202 and staked everything on one last battle, to throw Scipio out of Tunisia.
 The day before the battle, Hannibal requested a meeting with Scipio, and incredibly, that meeting took place.
-The historians Livy and Polybius tell us that Hannibal tried to talk Scipio out of fighting, telling him that after Cannae, he was on the verge of capturing Rome, and look how far he had fallen since then.
+The historians Livy and Polybius tell us that Hannibal tried to talk Scipio out of fighting, telling him that after Cannae, he was on the verge of capturing Rome, but look how far he had fallen since then.
 Scipio wouldn't budge, replying that Carthage could not be trusted.
 For the battle of Zama, Hannibal had 80 elephants, but otherwise Scipio's force was superior in every way.
 Scipio had a fine cavalry, recruited from the Numidians (until now the Numidian cavalry had been Hannibal's strong point), two veteran legions, and a cool head.
 When the pachyderms saw the Romans coming at them with spears they turned and trampled the infantry they were supposed to clear a path for.
 A step-by-step destruction of the last Carthaginian army followed.
 Carthage surrendered, gave up her empire and war fleet, and agreed to pay ten thousand talents (about $67.2 million).
-Most difficult of all, Carthage agreed not to go to war without Rome's permission, and to hand over Hannibal to the Romans.(31) The greatest rivalry of classical times was over.
+Most difficult of all, Carthage agreed not to go to war without Rome's permission, and to hand over Hannibal to the Romans.(31) Rome had suffered terribly as well; at the war's end, the treasury was drained, and the population had declined 17 percent, meaning one sixth of the Republic's people had died since the war began.
+The greatest rivalry of classical times was over.

 Before we go on, a few words would be appropriate about the side show that went on in Sicily while the main events took place in Italy.
 Hiero, the pro-Roman ruler of Syracuse during the First Punic War, died in 215, and his successor Hieronymus switched to Carthage.
 A Roman fleet came to attack the port, and it held out for three years, due to the genius of one man, the Greek scientist Archimedes.
 Long-range and short-range catapults were used effectively, and Archimedes put huge pincers on the city walls to crush or capsize the ships that got too close.
 According to one account, he even invented a type of laser; large parabolic mirrors were used to focus sunlight on distant ships, setting them on fire.
 After that all Archimedes had to do was show a log or rope on the wall, and the Romans would flee in panic, thinking it was some diabolical new device.